himmAllRight/himmAllRight-source/content/post/sql-intro.md

 ### The Like Operator

-The `LIKE` operator can be used for matching, with wildcards, `%`.
+The `LIKE` operator can be used for matching, with wildcards (`%`).
 For example in the following searches, `%S` and `S%` yield different results because the first looks for last names which *end* in an "s", and the second grabs last names which *start* with "s".
+The last example returns names which have "er" anywhere in the last name.

-Note, `LIKE` uses higher CPU usage.
-With larger data sets, try to use it on columns which are indexed if possible.
+*Note, `LIKE` uses higher CPU usage.
+With larger data sets, try to use it on columns which are indexed if possible.*

 ``` SQL
 mysql> SELECT * FROM tblUsers;